-Otherwise, claims received for inpatient services without timely notification, as described above, will be subject to the one hundred percent (100%) payment reduction penalty.
+Otherwise, claims received for inpatient services without timely notification, as described above, will be subject to the one hundred percent (100%) payment reduction penalty. will be denied and not paid.

 Concurrent Review

 Concurrent review is conducted following the inpatient admission review.
 Concurrent review activities are performed on services delivered in settings such as acute inpatient hospitals, skilled nursing facilities, and acute rehabilitation facilities and performed by home health providers.